anyenv/anyenv/README.md

 # anyenv - all in one for \*\*env

 This is a simple wrapper for [rbenv](https://github.com/sstephenson/rbenv) style environment managers.
-You don't have to modify your shell profile for each \*\*env anymore if you install anyenv.
+You don't have to git clone or modify your shell profile for each \*\*env anymore if you install anyenv.

 ## INSTALL